 Free weights are a must have to unlock a broad range of strength training and muscle building exercises.
 Dumbbells, bar bells and many extras and accessories vary in quality of construction significantly.
 Top quality weights will last you a lifetime, and give you flexible options to meet your fitness goals.
 I have included the popular kettlebells in this category.

 For those who are a little more ambitious, why not invest in a home gym.
 This has the huge advantage of providing many workouts in one – so you will not need to be juggling multiple pieces of equipment during your training session.
 Comparing a home gym to the cost of a yearly gym membership can certainly stop these systems from seeming too expensive.
+You can also find ‘gym in a box’ solutions, for example the Fitt Cube.

 While many people aspire to having a 6-pack, there is a lot more to core and abs training that just this aspect.
 With a strong and stable torso, your breathing and neuromuscular efficiency will be hugely improved.
 Posture improvements can also prevent injury from other forms of exercise.
 Of course, looking great will be the icing on the cake.
 Equipment in this category ranges from simple foot holds to fully featured sit up benches.